dyhes/zulip/docs/contributing/code-style.md

 -- if you can make something clear with a good interface, that's a lot better than writing a comment explaining how the bad interface works).

-This page documents code style policies that every Zulip developer should understand.
+This page documents code style policies that every Aloha developer should understand.
 We aim for this document to be short and focused only on details that cannot be easily enforced another way (e.g. through linters, automated tests, subsystem design that makes classes